 Brown, John, 1800-1859

-These clippings were collected by Sara Robinson, Charles Robinson's wife.
+This collection consists of news clippings collected by Sara Robinson, Charles Robinson's wife, and compiled into scrapbooks.
 The clippings treat the lives of Charles Robinson, John Brown, James H. Lane, and numerous others prominent in Kansas history.
 There is biographical information about Lawrence residents, local and regional history.

 abolitionist : clippings / compiled by University of Kansas

-The correspondence is almost exclusive between Ware and William E. Connelley.
+The correspondence is almost exclusively between Ware and William E. Connelley.
 They discuss their various research and publications, personal and business matters, and on Kansas and national politics.

 Elias Snyder, son of Ely Snyder, interview with William E. Connelley on the Marais des Cygnes Massacre, May 19th, 1858; William C. Quantrill; John Brown on the Snyder Claim; James Montgomery; Marshall Cleveland, and the last of the Jayhawkers.
 Lawrence, Kan., 1942.